hbschlegel/TDCI-CAP/doc/src/manual.md

 The coefficients of the CI determinants are C(i,a) for 'cis' and 'soc', and C(i) and C(i,j,a) for 'ip' and 'socip'.
 The indices are negative for alpha electrons, positive for beta electrons.
 Abs(i) runs from 1 to the number of occupied orbitals; abs(a) runs from 1 to the number of virtual orbitals.
-A summary is printed each individual propagation and includes the maximum field strength and direction, the final norm and dipole momentof the wavefunction.
+A summary is printed for each individual propagation and includes the maximum field strength and direction, the final norm and dipole momentof the wavefunction.
 In a good ionization simulation, you should aim for a final norm between 0.3 and 0.6 in the direction with most ionization.
 You may have to play around with the Emax to achieve this.